Network Cabling: What Businesses Must Know Before Installation

 What is meant by Network Cabling, and What Types Are Used?

-Why Proper Installation and Structured Cabling Matter for Business
+Why Proper Installation and Structured Cabling Matter for Business Infrastructure?

 Without careful planning, cabling can become a weak link.
 Poor or ad‑hoc cabling leads to tangled wires, interference, difficult troubleshooting, and limited scalability.
 A structured cabling approach, where cables are organized through designated paths, patch panels, and standardized labeling, makes the infrastructure orderly, easier to manage,